 The perfect stop on your Sunday walk along East London’s Columbia Road’s flower market, Nelly Duff will have a piece you’ll be desperate to pair with your new Swiss cheese plant.
 With an array of limited-edition prints and artworks, you will undoubtedly be giving your home the spruce of a graffiti-like portrait or the graphic quote it’s been craving.

 The Chisenhale produces and commissions contemporary art, aiming to exhibit the most exciting and innovative works from both international and UK-based artists.
 Founded 38 years ago, the gallery has supported their artists in pursuing new directions and creating ambitious work, ensuring their exhibitions are exciting and diverse.
 The gallery has a reputation for identifying new talent with a commitment to reaching wide audiences.

 New Art Project

 This is a gallery set up by Fred Mann and aims to support emerging to mid-career artists with a focus on painting and drawing exhibitions.
-The space is hidden and unassuming, situated below a block of flats, only a couple of streets away from East London’s Broadway Market, yet the exhibitions are exciting with careful curation and imaginative installations.
+Having recently moved to an exciting new gallery space in The Royal Docks E16, New Art Project’s exhibitions are still as exciting, with careful curation and imaginative installations.
 The gallery also has a vast collection in stock to view or purchase, ranging from detailed portrait paintings to erotic drawings.